+Have you heard it’s National Pizza Day this Sunday 9th February?
 A firm favourite with both big and little kids, pizza is a classic choice when it comes to family feasting.
 With oodles of choice across the capital, we’ve whittled it down to the ten best family-friendly pizza emporiums well worth a visit.
-Plus, with National Pizza Day falling on 9th February, what better excuse to grab a slice or two…

 If a rustic pizza is something you’re yearning for then Pizza East is just the ticket.
 With Table Talk guests Lizzie Loves Healthy’s Lizzie King and Mimi’s Table founder Miriam Cooper hailing Pizza East as a family-fave, their soft ciabatta style dough offers up a moorish slice with just the right bite for those who like to tuck in crust first!
 Meat lovers will adore the veal meatballs pizza licked with cream, prosciutto and sage.
 Whilst the ingredients hark back to sun-soaked fields of rural Italy, the buzzy restaurant boasts an industrial decor with oodles of bare brick and concrete.